Dynamics of generic 1-parameter perturbations of a vector field with a singular point of codimension k: Generic one-parameter unfoldings of vector fields

+\begin{theorem} Let $\omega_\eps$ be a unitary generic unfolding in the sense of \Cref{def:unitary}.
+There exists a unitary change of coordinate and parameter to the unique normal form

-i.e.\ the power series expansion of $\sigma(z)$ at $0$ has no terms of exponent in $(k+1)\N$.
-Three advantages of this form are that the factor $\sigma(z)$ does not depend on $\epsilon$, that the parameter is canonical and that the form is unique up to right composition of $\sigma$ with a rotation of order dividing $k$ (which corresponds to $(z,\eps)\mapsto(z/\nu,\eps/\nu)$ with $\nu^k=1$).
+i.e.\ $\sigma(\tilde z)$ is independent of the parameter and its power series expansion at $0$ has no terms of exponent in $(k+1)\N^*$.
+In this form the parameter is canonical. \end{theorem} \begin{proof} We first use \Cref{thm:canon_param} to transform the family to a form $\overline{\omega}_{\tilde\eps}(\bar{z})$ in which the parameter $\tilde{\eps}$ is canonical and the natural eigenvalue function $\lambda(\delta)=(k+1)\delta^k\sigma(\delta)$ contains no term of degree $k+m(k+1)$.
+Composing with a second change of coordinate provided in \Cref{thm:cl_e} (and independent of the canonical parameter $\tilde{\eps}$) yields the result.